Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 See if you qualify for a lower rate in less than 2 minutes

 Liability car insurance forms the foundation of auto coverage in America, protecting you financially when you're at fault for causing injuries or property damage to others.
-Understanding what is liability car insurance and how much liability car insurance do i need helps you make informed decisions about protection levels that balance legal requirements with adequate asset protection.
+Understanding what liability car insurance covers and how much you need helps you make informed decisions about protection levels that balance legal requirements with adequate asset protection.

 Key Pinch Points

-• Liability insurance covers damages you cause others, not your own vehicle
+• Liability covers others' damages — not your own vehicle

 Compare Car Insurance Rates in Ohio